 3. Polystyrene, which leaches styrene.

 BPA is one of the most pervasive chemicals in modern life.
-It’s a building block of polycarbonate plastic (often labeled recycle #7) and is used in thousands of consumer products, including food packaging.
-Research shows BPA exposure is linked to breast cancer.
+A building block of polycarbonate plastic (often labeled recycle #7), BPA is used in thousands of consumer products, including food packaging.
+Research links BPA exposure to breast cancer.

-Styrene can leach from polystyrene or #6 plastic and is found in Styrofoam food trays, egg cartons, disposable cups and bowls, carryout containers and opaque plastic cutlery.
-It has been classified by the International Agency for Research on Cancer as a human carcinogen.
+Styrene found in Styrofoam food trays, egg cartons, disposable cups and bowls, carryout containers and opaque plastic cutlery can leach from polystyrene or #6 plastic.
+The International Agency for Research on Cancer has classified styrene as a human carcinogen.

-Many of these chemicals as well as others such as lead, mercury, PCBs, pesticides and solvents are known to be harmful to a child’s developing brain.
+Many of these chemicals, along with lead, mercury, PCBs, pesticides and solvents are harmful to a child’s developing brain.
 They can contribute to learning, behavioral and developmental disabilities.
-In fact, one out of every six children in the U.S. has a neurological disorder and researchers are finding evidence linking this disability to common household chemicals.
+In fact, one out of every six children in the U.S. has a neurological disorder.
+Researchers are finding evidence linking this disability to common household chemicals.

 Pesticides in Our Food

-Each year nearly a billion pounds of pesticides are sprayed in fields and orchards across the country, contaminating our food.
+Each year we spray nearly a billion pounds of pesticides in fields and orchards across the country, contaminating our food.

-Not everything in a product can be found on the label.
+Labels do not display everything in a product.
 Right now, there’s absolutely no requirement to label foods that have been genetically engineered (with genetically modified organisms—GMOs).
 EWG has already asked the FDA to require labeling of genetically-engineered ingredients in the food we eat.

 What are the most toxic fruits?
-In a study, 98 percent of conventional apples were found to contain pesticides.
-Celery is highly contaminated and tested positive for 57 different pesticides.
+On study reports pesticides in 98% of conventional apples.
+Celery, for instance, tested positive for 57 different pesticides.
 Strawberries, a delicious snack, expose us to as many as 13 different pesticides.
 And many other foods are contaminated.

 The best thing to do is to clean up!